jsx-eslint/eslint-plugin-jsx-a11y/README.md

 - [no-distracting-elements](docs/rules/no-distracting-elements.md): Enforce distracting elements are not used.
 - [no-onchange](docs/rules/no-onchange.md): Enforce usage of `onBlur` over `onChange` on select menus for accessibility.
 - [no-redundant-roles](docs/rules/no-redundant-roles.md): Enforce explicit role property is not the same as implicit/default role property on element.
-- [no-static-element-interactions](docs/rules/no-static-element-interactions.md): Enforce non-interactive elements have no interactive handlers.
-- [onclick-has-focus](docs/rules/onclick-has-focus.md): Enforce that elements with `onClick` handlers must be focusable.
-- [onclick-has-role](docs/rules/onclick-has-role.md): Enforce that non-interactive, visible elements (such as `<div>`) that have click handlers use the role attribute.
+- [no-static-element-interactions](docs/rules/no-static-element-interactions.md): Enforce that non-interactive, visible elements (such as `<div>`) that have click handlers use the role attribute.
 - [role-has-required-aria-props](docs/rules/role-has-required-aria-props.md): Enforce that elements with ARIA roles must have all required attributes for that role.
 - [role-supports-aria-props](docs/rules/role-supports-aria-props.md): Enforce that elements with explicit or implicit roles defined contain only `aria-*` properties supported by that `role`.
 - [scope](docs/rules/scope.md): Enforce `scope` prop is only used on `<th>` elements.